-Some Expenses And Student loans Can Be Discharged In Bankruptcy
+Some Expenses and Student Loans Can Be Discharged In Bankruptcy

-a.
-Only debts that were made to “eligible” students are non-dischargeable in bankruptcy.
+- Only debts that were made to “eligible” students are non-dischargeable in bankruptcy.
 If you were not qualified to attend a college, the loan is dischargeable.

-b.
-Only qualified higher educational expenses are non-dischargeable.
+- Only qualified higher educational expenses are non-dischargeable.
 Often private schools will offer loans that are more than the cost of attendance.
 This makes the loan dischargeable.
 Also, debts directly to the school are dischargeable, such as bills from a school for housing and tuition.

-Veteran Student Loans Are Dischargeable In Bankruptcy
+Veteran Student Loans are Dischargeable in Bankruptcy

 The Undue Hardship Standard for Bankruptcy Discharge

-D. The loan is dischargeable if it would be an undue hardship for the student or his dependants if you can’t afford food, shelter, or medical care.
+The loan is dischargeable if it would be an undue hardship for the student or his dependants if you can’t afford food, shelter, or medical care.
 Private loans are easier to discharge under this standard because they have no income-based repayment to make private loans affordable.
 Under the Brunner test, the student loan is dischargeable in bankruptcy if:

-C. The Debtor has made good faith efforts to repay.
+- The Debtor has made good faith efforts to repay.

 Undue hardship discharges require that the Debtor has done all he could to try an income-based repayment before filing an adversary case for undue hardship in bankruptcy court.
 Obtaining an undue hardship is one of the hardest things a student loan lawyer can attempt but it is not impossible.

-b.
-Stolen Identity
+- Stolen Identity

-c.
-Closed School
+- Closed School

-d.
-Unauthorized Signature
+- Unauthorized Signature

-e.
-Public Service
+- Public Service

-f.
-Disqualified Status
+- Disqualified Status

-h.
-Unpaid Refund
+- Unpaid Refund

-i.
-Inability to benefit
+- Inability to benefit

-j.
-Unaccredited school
+- Unaccredited school

-Private v Government Student Loan Collections
+Private vs. Government Student Loan Collections

-If your debt is a private student loan, it was probably bought, sold, and resold.
+If your debt is a private student loan, it is probably bought, sold, and resold.
 If so it may be uncollectible.
 There are at least 63 defenses to any lawsuit by a private student loan debt collector including the statute of limitations.
 Private loans have to sue to collect.
 The common defenses include:

-a.
-Statute of Limitations
+- Statute of Limitations

-b.
-Lack of Standing
+- Lack of Standing

-d.
-FDCPA, TILA
+- FDCPA, TILA

-e.
-Identity theft
+- Identity theft

-g.
-Business Records
+- Business Records